 This is the principle Act governing land planning and the project proponent is required to acquire a Certificate of Compliance or approval letter from the relevant institutions as set out in the Act.
 The sole objective of the Act is to harmonize development.
 The proposed project is compliant with the planning policy which permits the development of commercial and apartments.
-The drawings (plans) of the proposed project has been submitted to the other relevant departments of the CGN seeking approval while change of user from single-dwelling to multi-dwelling units (flats) has already been granted.
+The drawings (plans) of the proposed project has been submitted to the other relevant departments of the CGN seeking approval while change of use from offices to commercial cum multi-dwelling units (apartments) has already been granted.